dan-agilexp/cosyrest/README.md

 CosyRest is a NuGet package which provides a wrapper around the non-advertised REST API for the Geo Cosy Smart Thermostat.

-Geo Cosy do not advertise a public API for interacting with their smart thermostats.
+Geo do not advertise a public API for interacting with their smart thermostats.
 However by inspecting the API calls made by the [Geo Cosy Web App](https://cosy.geotogether.com/) it is easy to replicate the calls using cURL to obtain a token and then perform operations on the smart thermostat.

 This NuGet package wraps up those API calls to provide a simple Geo Cosy client.